dusrdev/Spawn/README.md

 #### Containers

-* `Super-Bidon` - this will look like the clay_bidon but will hold 1000 units of liquid.
+* `Super-Bidon` - this will look like the Bidon but will hold 1000 units of liquid.
-* `Super-Pot` - like clay_bowl_small and also hold 1000 units of liquid.
+* `Super-Pot` - like Pot and also hold 1000 units of liquid.

 #### Others